the five main Light effects made easy

 The "swiss-army knife" light!
 Well, not really, but certainly this one does everything.
 This is the sort of light you need when you are trying to fill an entire room from one light fitting.
 You might be looking for general ambience, or overall brightness with interesting textures and patterns.
 Knowing that will help you select between styles within this type.
 Something with smooth, complete sides will create a visual glow - and provide even diffuse light in the room.
 If you select a fitting with holes or created with a collection of pieces, you'll end up with general light throughout the room that is textured - like sunlight dappled by a tree.

-Keep in mind, the amount of light that escapes the light fitting is directly related to the materials used, the quality of the build and the light globe you choose.
+Keep in mind, the amount of light that escapes the light fitting is directly related to the materials used, size of holes and quality of the material and the light globe you choose.

 LIGHT THAT IS HIDDEN